abinit/abinit/doc/mkdocs-tutorials/paral_images.md

 inspired from the Nudge Elastic Band (NEB) method.
 An elastic chain of configurations joining (i) to (f) is progressively driven to the MEP using an iterative procedure in which each iteration consists of two steps:

-(1) evolution step: the images are moved following the atomic forces,
+1. evolution step: the images are moved following the atomic forces,
-(2) reparametrization step: the images are equally redistributed along the string.
+2. reparametrization step: the images are equally redistributed along the string.

 The algorithm presently implemented in ABINIT is the so-called "simplified string method" [2].
 It has been designed for the sampling of smooth energy landscapes.
-[1] "String method for the study of rare events", W. E, W. Ren, E. Vanden- Eijnden, Physical Review B 66, 052301 (2002).
+[1] "String method for the study of rare events", W. E, W. Ren, E. Vanden-Eijnden, Physical Review B 66, 052301 (2002).
 [2] "Simplified string method for computing the minimum energy path in barrier-crossing events", W. E, W. Ren, E. Vanden-Eijnden, J. Chem.
 Phys.
 126, 164103 (2007).

+*Before continuing you might work in a different subdirectory as for the other lessons.
+Why not "work_paral_string"?*

+!!! important

-Before continuing you might work in a different subdirectory as for the other lessons.
-Why not "work_paral_string" ?
-In what follows, the names of files are mentionned as if you were in this subdirectory.
+    In what follows, the names of files are mentioned as if you were in this subdirectory.
     All the input files can be found in the ~abinit/tests/tutoparal/Input directory.
     You can compare your results with reference output files located in ~abinit/tests/tutoparal/Refs.

     In the following, when "run ABINIT over nn CPU cores" appears, you have to use a specific command line according to the operating system and architecture of the computer you are using.
 This can be for instance: mpirun -n nn abinit < abinit.files or the use of a specific submission file.

 ## 2 Computation of the initial and final configurations

 We propose to compute the energy barrier for transferring a proton from an hydronium ion (H3O+) onto a NH3 molecule:

-    H3O+ \+ NH3 -> H2O + NH4+
+    H3O+ + NH3 --> H2O + NH4+

 Starting from an hydronium ion and an ammoniac molecule, we obtain as final state a water molecule and an ammonium ion NH4+.
 In such a process, the MEP